alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-05-river-landforms.markdown

 ## Waterfalls (Geological)

-Waterfalls develop when a change of lithology takes place in the river’s course resulting in differential erosion taking place.
-When the rock type of the river’s channel changes from hard rock to soft rock, the river erodes the soft rock faster than the hard rock (differential erosion) producing a sudden drop in the gradient of the river with the hard rock being higher up than the soft rock.
-As the river flows over the hard rock, it falls onto the soft rock with a considerable amount of force, eroding the soft rock and creating a greater height difference between the hard and soft rock, producing the waterfall.
-As the water flows over the waterfall, it carves out a _plunge pool_ via corrasion and erodes & undercuts the hard rock via a process called _splashback_.
-As the hard rock is undercut, a cap rock is produced.
-This is a chunk of hard rock that the river flows over before flowing over the waterfall that is unsupported as it has been undercut by splashback.
-The cap rock is unstable and will eventually collapse into the plunge pool causing the waterfall to retreat.
-Over thousands of years, the repeated process of the collapse of a cap rock and the retreat of the waterfall produces a _gorge of recession_.
+Waterfalls develop when a change of lithology (rock type) takes place along the river’s course resulting in differential erosion.
+When the rock type of the river’s channel changes from a resistant rock to a less resistant one (e.g. granite to limestone), the river erodes the less resistant rock faster producing a sudden drop in the gradient of the river with the resistant rock being higher up than the less resistant rock.
+As the river flows over the resistant rock, it falls onto the less resistant rock, eroding it and creating a greater height difference between the two rock types, producing the waterfall.

+When water flows over the waterfall it creates a plunge pool at its base and the splashback from the falling water undercuts the resistant rock.
+The unsupported rock is known as the cap rock and it eventually collapses into the plunge pool causing the waterfall to retreat upstream.
+Over thousands of years, the repeated collapse of the cap rock and retreat of the waterfall produces a _gorge of recession_.

 ![][waterfall-diagram]